 By the time the English hear that Alice Stanley has survived, the story is told differently.
-Authorities in Jamaica believe she is held captive by Laurens de Graff, and a reward of 6,000 gold crowns has been posted for her rescue.
+Authorities in Jamaica believe she is held captive by Laurens de Graff, and a reward of 150 crowns has been posted for her rescue.